netspective-studios/PgDCP/lib/README.md

 # TODOs

+* Move extension requirements from simple templates to `state` Options so that we can auto-generate health checks.
+* Add `plpgsql_check` into all PgTAP unit tests; consider adding a new AG lifecycle function call `lint_*` which would be called by `select * from runlint()`.
+* Use [semver](https://pgxn.org/dist/semver/doc/semver.html) data type for `version.sql.ts` `version` column.
+* Add ability to automatically segregate views that consumers can use from tables ("stores") that should be considered private and not used by consumers/developers.
+  * Make the views all updatable in accessible schemas while tables' schemas would be inaccessible and might even have [create rule](https://www.postgresql.org/docs/13/sql-createrule.html) based notices.
+* Create auto-generated SQL to enforce immutability of tables -- e.g. the version tables, events tables, should allow insert but not update/delete.
+See [this conversation](https://www.tek-tips.com/viewthread.cfm?qid=1116256).
+* Create auto-generated SQL to validate data before it goes into tables -- we want to allow UIs to call validation functions/views that return error messages that would be identical to what would happen if constraints are violated, before those constraints are actually violoated when data is inserted/updated.
 * Go through all `[AGorS]_construct_storage` and `[AGorS]_construct_idempotent` procedures in all `*.sql.ts` templates to ensure storage is properly separated from idempotent functionality.
 * Go through all `[AGorS]_destroy_storage` and `[AGorS]_destroy_idempotent` procedures in all `*.sql.ts` templates to ensure storage is properly separated from idempotent functionality.
-* In Variant, add updatable views to retrieve / store provenance
+* In Variant, add updatable views to retrieve / store provenance.
-* In Variant, add pg_cron-based auto-update capability (which and automatically retire old versions and refresh views)
+* In Variant, add pg_cron-based auto-update capability (which and automatically retire old versions and refresh views).
-* In Variant, add *sensitivity* ltree[] to allow confidentiality to be specified in provenance as well as prime; base on *sensitivity* we may want to store encrypted text/JSON/XML
+* In Variant, add *sensitivity* ltree[] to allow confidentiality to be specified in provenance as well as prime; base on *sensitivity* we may want to store encrypted text/JSON/XML.

 ## Activity Log